Gráinne Maguire

 Gráinne Maguire is an Irish stand-up comedian, writer and podcaster.

 Early career

 Maguire was a finalist in the 2007 Laughing Horse new act competition and a finalist in the 2008 Funny Women competition.

 Career

-At the Edinburgh Fringe Festival in 2016 Maguire had a show entitled Great people making great choices.
+At the Edinburgh Festival Fringe in 2016 Maguire had a show entitled Great people making great choices.

-At the 2017 Edinburgh Festival Maguire had her one woman show Gráinne with a Fada. as well as a panel show on at the Cabaret Voltaire entitled What Has The News Ever Done For Me?
-Maguire returned to the Edinburgh Festival in 2018 performing at the Gilded Balloon with her show I forgive you, please like me.
+On the 2017 Edinburgh Fringe Maguire had her one woman show Gráinne with a Fada, as well as a panel show on at the Cabaret Voltaire entitled What Has The News Ever Done For Me?
+Maguire returned to the Edinburgh Fringe in 2018 performing at the Gilded Balloon with her show I forgive you, please like me.

 Gráinne Maguire has appeared on BBC Radio 4 satirical comedy The Now Show, More Money Than Sense and Breaking The News as well as Stewart Lee’s The Alternative Comedy Experience.